api-search/rules/README.md

     functionOptions:
       notMatch: \b(github-repository|GitHubRepository)\b
 ```
-## Has a GitHub Action. (apis-json-apis-properties-github-action-info)
+## Has a GitHub Action (apis-json-apis-properties-github-action-info)
 This property ensures that a GitHub Actions CI/CD pipeline is available for an API, providing a link to the pipeline YAML artifact, which can be used to automate and govern the API as part of the build process.
 GitHub Actions provide a proven way to automate each stage of the API lifecycle, weaving API governance into each stage of the lifecycle using policies and rules.
 You can find details about the <a href="https://apisjson.org/schema/aid/">GitHub Actions property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/pipelines/github-actions.html" target="_blank">GitHub Actions</a> more via API Evangelist guidance.

 ```